The time has come to bring microblog back to life.

 I was not too surprised when I read about BestBuy’s new official trade-in program (on Ars Technica).
 I figured that they were following GameStop’s lead and getting into the business of reselling used hardware.
 Curiosity lead me to put in my broken Dreamcast console, just for entertainment.
 Again, I was not surprised to learn that the broken console without any accessories or games did not have any trade-in value.
 What did surprise me was the option to recycle the console via BestBuy’s service at no cost to the consumer.
 Most of the time, it would be easiest for everyone to just find a local recycling center and simply drop off the hardware, however, sometimes there are no convenient locations.
 The next easiest recycling method would be filling out the form via the BestBuy service, boxing the device(s) and putting on the shipping label.
 The current weight limit for processing is 70lbs, however, this is definitely a step in the right direction, especially for a company that sells so many electronics.
 I hope that the inclusion of the recycling option was not a fluke and is continued to be honored by BestBuy.
 All I can say at this point is job well done.

-Some time ago, I wrote a guide for compiling OpenWRT firmware for the la Fonera router.
-I began to really like OpenWRT and decided that I may want to put it on some other devices I have around, namely a Linksys WAP54G and WRT54G.
-I could have modified my development suite, however, I figured that it is better to let someone else do the work this time.
+Some time ago, for sale I wrote a guide for compiling OpenWRT firmware for the la Fonera router.
+I began to really like OpenWRT and decided that I may want to put it on some other devices I have around, doctor namely a Linksys WAP54G and WRT54G.
+I could have modified my development suite, order however, I figured that it is better to let someone else do the work this time.
 Freifunk has done just that and has posted modified OpenWRT images that will even fit on the limited WAP54G.
 I have one of the TRX files loaded on my version 2.0 WAP54G and running without problems.
 The only slight hickup was that the Linksys firmware did not want to “downgrade”, so I pointed the a browser to http://router_ip/fw-conf.asp and disabled both check there and then simply uploaded the new TRX file using the updater.
 When everything was done, the router was back up on the same IP and was accepting ssh connections with username “root” and password “admin”.
 [I previously posted the password was "password", that is incorrect, sorry for the error.]

 [ Image is from KJH.com ]